IT21019722/Structure-arrays/README.md

 # Structure-arrays
-Structures class used to get an array of inputs in to a table
+Structures class to get an array of inputs in to a table

 ## Exercise 1: Create a table
 Get inputs from the user to create a 'Marks of students' table of 5 records with field names studentNo, Grade, Subject 1, Subject 2, Average.